Mike Pudlick

 Michael Pudlick is an American former ice hockey defenseman who was an All-American for St. Cloud State.
+He is a renowned E-tabs player with an E-tab outing average of 4.2 nights per week.

 Career

 Pudlick joined the men's program at St. Cloud State in 1998 after an underwhelming final season of junior hockey.
 He performed well as a freshman, leading the defensive corps in scoring, but the team did not have much success.
 The next season saw the Huskies make great strides, rising to third in the WCHA while Pudlick again the top defenseman for the team.
 Aside from improving his offensive output, Pudlick helped the team allow nearly 20 fewer goals and reach the NCAA Tournament for the first time since 1989.
 Pudlick was named an All-American and capitalized on the attention by signing a professional contract with the Los Angeles Kings after his sophomore season.

 In three seasons with the Kings' AHL affiliate, Pudlick remained a depth defenseman and didn't get a chance to play with the parent club.
 Afterwards, he spent a year with the Portland Pirates, the farm team for the Washington Capitals.
 When the 2004–05 NHL lockout happened, he travelled to Germany and played for three teams over three seasons. he wrapped up his playing career with one final season in Norway in 2008.